A Message to My Grandchildren

 The stability, courage, and confidence that comes from having a strong family connection will be their protection.
 The encouragement, acknowledgment of their accomplishments, and support for their endeavors will sustain them as they grow and find their own way.

-Knowing that they are never alone, always have someone on their side, and love of their family can increase the probability of a successful, productive, happy future.
+Knowing that they are never alone, always have someone on their side, and the love of their family can increase the probability of a successful, productive, happy future.
 WeHaveKids.com shares thoughts on Grandparents and their role in a child’s life.

 Here is the message to my Grandchildren: